fauu/Kamite/README.md

 ## Text use

-What can be done with the text once it has been collected into the program.
+What can be done with the text once it has been collected into the program?

 ### Editing and transforming the text